Wrappers

 Incremental wrapper graph.

-A wrapper for an incremental setpoint action space environment is also available.
-This wrapper updates an environment, transforming it into a discrete environment with an action mapping function and action space based on the specified delta and step.
-The action will be added to the current setpoint values instead of overwriting the latest action.
-Therefore, the action is the current setpoint values with the increase, rather than the discrete value action, which is intended to define the increment/decrement itself.
+This wrapper updates an environment, transforming it into a discrete environment with an action mapping function and action based on the specified delta and step.
+The action is added to the current setpoint values rather than overwriting the last action.
+Therefore, the action is the current setpoint with the increment, rather than the discrete value action which is intended to define the increment/decrement itself.

 Warning

 This wrapper fully changes the action space from continuous to discrete, meaning that increments/decrements apply to all variables.
-In essence, selecting variables individually as in IncrementalWrapper is not possible.
+In essence, selecting variables individually as the IncrementalWrapper does is not possible.

 Discrete incremental wrapper graph.

-However, Sinergym enhances its functionality with some additional features:
+However, Sinergym extends its functionality with some additional features:

-• It includes the last unnormalized observation as an environment attribute, which is very useful for logging.
+• It includes the last unnormalized observation as an environment attribute, which is useful for logging.

-• It provides access to the means and variations used for normalization calibration, addressing the low-level issues found in the original wrapper.
+• It provides access to the means and standard deviations used for normalization calibration, thus addressing the low-level issues found in the original wrapper.

-• Similarly, these calibration values can be set via a method or in the wrapper constructor.
-These values can be specified neither in list/numpy array format or writing the txt file path previously generated.
-Refer to the API reference for more information.
+• Similarly, these calibration values can be set via a method or within the wrapper constructor.
+These values can be specified either as a list or as numpy array, or simply writing the file path generated.
+See API reference for more information.

-• The automatic calibration can be enabled or disabled as you interact with the environment, allowing the calibration to remain static instead of adaptive (useful for model evaluations).
+• Automatic calibration can be enabled or disabled when interacting with the environment, allowing the calibration to remain static rather than adaptive.
+This is useful for model evaluation.

-These functionalities are crucial when evaluating models trained using this wrapper.
-For more details, visit #407.
+These features are crucial when evaluating models trained using this wrapper.
+For more details, see #407.

-These wrappers use the Sinergym LoggerStorage class functionalities to store information during environment interactions.
-For more details, see Logging System Overview.
+These wrappers use the Sinergym LoggerStorage class functionalities to save information during environment interactions.
+For more details, see Logging system overview.

 The diagram below illustrates the relationship between the wrappers and the logger, with explanations provided in the following subsections.